-Venasio-Lorenzo is a member of all the Summerset sub-committees.
+Venasio-I orenzo is a member of all the Summerset sub-committees.
 He has career experience in multiple sectors that include banking & financial services, oil & energy, health, education and retail.
-He is an independent director at Orion NZ, and Chair of the AUT Business School Industry Advisory Board.
-He has also completed a term as a Future Director for The Warehouse Group, Venasio-Lorenzo completed his executive career as the Chief Customer Officer at Contact Energy with the successful turnaround of their Retail, LPG.
-Broadband and Commercial and Industrial businesses.
-He has international experience working in the United Kingdom, Australia and NZ markets and has diverse skills in profit growth strategy, transformation. technology, digital, data monetisation, operations, logistics, marketing and his passion - customer experience.
+He is an independent director at Orion NZ.
+Te Whatu Ora (People and Change sub-committee), and Chair of the AUT Business School Industry Advisory Board.
+He has also completed a term as a Future Director for The Warehouse Group.
+Venasio-Lorenzo completed his executive career as the Chief Customer Officer at Contact Energy with the successful business turnaround of their Retail, LPG, Broadband and Commercial and Industrial businesses.
+He has international experience working in the United Kingdom, Australia and NZ markets and has diverse skills in profit growth strategy, transformation, technology, digital, data monetisation, operations, logistics, marketing and his passion - customer experience.
 Venasio-Lorenzo has been a director of Summerset since 2020.